gzodataserver/odataserver/README.md

 Introduction
 ============

-Copy `src/setenv.template` to `src/setenv` and update with the database and mail server credentials.
+Copy `setenv.template` to `setenv` and update with the database and mail server credentials.
 Environment variables are used to set admin credentials for the database and the mail server.
 The admin database needs to have privileges to create schemas, users etc. Admin/root is typically used.